Band on the Run: Background

 By 1973, three years after the break-up of the Beatles, Paul McCartney had yet to regain his artistic credibility or find favour with music critics for his post-Beatles work.
-After completing a successful UK tour with his band Wings in July 1973, he planned their third album as a means to re-establish himself after the mixed reception given to Wild Life and Red Rose Speedway.
+After completing a successful UK tour with his band Wings in July 1973, he planned their third album as a means to re-establish himself after the mixed reception given to Wild Life (1971) and Red Rose Speedway (1973).

 Keen to record outside the United Kingdom, McCartney asked EMI to send him a list of all their international recording studios.
 He selected Lagos in Nigeria and was attracted to the idea of recording in Africa.
 In August, the band – consisting of McCartney and his wife Linda, ex-Moody Blues guitarist and pianist Denny Laine, Henry McCullough on lead guitar, and Denny Seiwell on drums – started rehearsals for the new album at the McCartneys' Scottish farm.
 During one rehearsal session, McCullough and McCartney argued, and McCullough quit.
 Seiwell left a week later, the night before the band flew out to Nigeria.
-This left just McCartney, Linda and Laine to record in Lagos, assisted by former Beatles engineer Geoff Emerick.
-McCartney had chosen Lagos, as he felt it would be a glamorous location where he and the band could sun on the beach during the day and record at night; the reality, however, was that, after the end of a civil war in 1970, Nigeria was run by a military government, with corruption and disease commonplace.
+This left just the McCartneys and Laine to record in Lagos, assisted by former Beatles engineer Geoff Emerick.
+Paul McCartney had chosen Lagos, as he felt it would be a glamorous location where he and the band could sun on the beach during the day and record at night; the reality, however, was that, after the end of a civil war in 1970, Nigeria was run by a military government, with corruption and disease commonplace.

-It was McCartney's last album released on Apple Records.

 Recording

+Lagos

-The band and their entourage arrived in Lagos on 30 August 1973, returning to London late on 22 September.
+The band and their entourage arrived in Lagos on 30 August 1973.
 EMI's studio, located on Wharf Road in the suburb of Apapa, was ramshackle and under-equipped.
-The control desk was faulty and there was only one tape machine, a Studer 8-track.
+The control desk was faulty and there was only one eight-track tape machine.
 The band rented houses near the airport in Ikeja, an hour away from the studio.
-McCartney, Linda, and their three children stayed in one, while Laine, his wife JoJo, Emerick, and Wings' two roadies stayed in another.
+McCartney, Linda, and their three children stayed in one, while Laine, Emerick, and Wings' two roadies, Trevor and Ian, stayed in another.

-The group established a routine of recording during the week and playing tourist on the weekends.
-McCartney temporarily joined a local country club, where he spent most mornings.
-The band was driven to the studio in the early afternoon, and recording would last into the late evening or early morning.
-To compensate for the departed band members, McCartney played, in addition to his contributions on bass guitar, the drum and lead guitar parts, with Laine playing rhythm guitar and Linda adding keyboards.
-The first track they recorded at Apapa was "Mamunia", the title for which McCartney appropriated from the name of a hotel in Marrakesh where Wings had stayed in April 1973.